It's not just the label that is velvety smooth, the Scarlet Path Old Vine Lodi Zinfandel from Aldi. Zinfandel from Lodi, California. … [Read more...]

 Read on for our picks for the best wines at Aldi.

-Another highly quaffable Pinot Grigio from Aldi, the Elementalist Pinot Grigio.
-Bulk Buy!
-Pinot Grigio from California.
-It does not … [Read more...]
+Today we check out the latest vintage of this highly quaffable Pinot Grigio from Aldi, the Elementalist Pinot Grigio.
+Is it still a Bulk … [Read more...]